 The researchers collaborated with Medical Detection Dogs, a UK-based charity invested in the training of dogs for medical detection purposes.

-Lead author Nicola Rooney and colleagues report their findings in the journal PLOS One.
+Lead author Nicola Rooney and colleagues report their

 The researchers worked with people with type 1 diabetes who had dogs, some of which Medical Detection Dogs had specially trained and certified, and some of which were at the advanced training stage.